 We rely on technology that we license from others, including technology that is integral to our products.
-We have entered into license agreements with SRI International, IBM, MIT and Heartport.
+We have entered into license agreements with SRI International, IBM Corporation, MIT, Heartport, Inc. (now part of Johnson & Johnson), and Olympus Optical Co., Ltd. of Japan.
 Any of these agreements may be terminated for breach, including the failure to make required payments under the IBM license and the failure to commercialize our products under the SRI International license.
 If any of these agreements is terminated, we may be unable to reacquire the necessary license on satisfactory terms, or at all.
 The loss or failure to maintain these licenses could prevent or delay further development or commercialization of our products.
 See "Item 1: Business -- Intellectual Property," included in the Annual Report on Form 10-K of Intuitive Surgical, Inc., filed with the SEC.